AppliedLogicSystems/ALSProlog/docs/docs/guide/5-Abstract-Data-Types-Structure-Definition.md

     makeWindowStruct(ThisWinStruct)

 will create a wi(...) structure with default values and bind it to ThisWinStruct.
-Besides the generated unary ‘make’ predicates, two other construction predicates are created:
+Besides the generated unary 'make' predicates, two other construction predicates are created:
 ```
 makePred=mkpr